ericwooley/action-wait-for-check/README.md

 ## Outputs

 This Action emits a single output named `conclusion`.
-Like the field of the same name in the [CheckRunEvent API Response](https://developer.github.com/v3/activity/events/types/#checkrunevent-api-payload), it may be one of the following values:
+It may be one of the following values:

-- `success`
-- `failure`
-- `neutral`
+- `ready`
 - `timed_out`
-- `action_required`

-These correspond to the `conclusion` state of the Check you're waiting on.
-In addition, this action will emit a conclusion of `timed_out` if the Check specified didn't complete within `timeoutSeconds`.